PureLayout/PureLayout/README.md

 	// Arrays of Constraints
 	- autoInstallConstraints
     - autoRemoveConstraints
-    - autoIdentifyConstraints: // iOS 7.0+ only
+    - autoIdentifyConstraints: // iOS 7.0+, OS X 10.9+ only

 	// Arrays of Views
     - autoAlignViewsToEdge: